Kevinwlee/kevinwlee.github.com/_drafts/2018-04-04-thing-garage-door-controller.md

 //Insert video here:

 But just hitting a URL isn’t fun right?
 Nope, so I’ve hooked it up to a little node service that monitors firebase.
-Now all I need to do to open/close my garage is hit change a value in firebase and boom, the door moves.
+Now all I need to do to open/close my garage is change a value in firebase and boom, the door moves.

 //Show the app here: